Help stop the drop!

 Across the Territory about two thirds of water is used on gardens.

 In recent years, 10% to 15% of Darwin’s urban drinking water supply has been sourced from groundwater aquifers in the Darwin rural area.

-Groundwater levels in some groundwater systems in the Darwin rural area are at critical levels.
-To track current groundwater levels view our tracking hydrographs.
+To track groundwater levels view our tracking hydrographs.
 These hydrographs are updated at the end of each month.

-Some bores in the rural area will become unserviceable this dry season.
+Some bores in the rural area will become unserviceable when groundwater levels are low.

 Water storage tanks will enable rural residents to purchase and store drinking water if this happens.